WALDOCOIN69/waldocoin/WordPress/WALDOCOIN-WHITEPAPER-V2.md

 WALDOcoin envisions a decentralized world where meme creators, community members, and innovators are rewarded for their participation and creativity.
 The ecosystem fosters a fun, engaging, and merit-based community, backed by immutable blockchain technology.

-Participants can earn WALDO by creating and sharing memes, mint their best work as MNFTs with built-in base value, trade these assets on the WALDO Marketplace, stake tokens for passive income with NFT-boosted APY, vote on ecosystem proposals through the DAO, compete in Meme Battles for prizes and glory, and achieve legendary status in the Hall of Fame.
+Participants can earn WALDO allocations by creating and sharing memes, mint their best work as MNFTs with ecosystem utility, trade these assets on the WALDO Marketplace, stake tokens for enhanced participation benefits, vote on ecosystem proposals through the DAO, compete in Meme Battles for prizes and glory, and achieve legendary status in the Hall of Fame.

 ---